-It shouldn’t come as a surprise that in order to be efficient, productive or effective, we must master the ability to focus.
+It shouldn’t come as a surprise that to be efficient, productive or effective, we must master the ability to focus.

-Fortunately for me, I realised the importance of being able to focus on what’s important early in my business.
-In fact, when I first started my business, I named it Focused On…® because I knew that staying focused on the important things in business or life was a critical skill I needed to develop.
+Fortunately, I realised the importance of being able to focus on what’s important early in my business.
+In fact, when I first started my business, I named it Focused On…® because I knew staying focused on the important things in business or life was a critical skill I needed to develop.

 Most days I exceeded my target however there were days when I could only write two pages.
 However, having a sole focus allowed me to complete writing the book in only five months, which was a good achievement for me considering I had never written a book before.
 That was the power of staying focused.